 - Lack of appetite

-- Burnt paw pads with blood or ulcerations
+- Blood or ulcerations

 The best way to prevent paw burns is to avoid walking on hot pavement, particularly when it’s above 85°F / 30°C outside.
 If you’re unable to hold the back of your hand on the pavement for at least seven seconds, then it’s too warm for your pup to be comfortable.

 Opting for early morning or late evening walks in shaded areas can help.
-Grass is best, but if you live in an urban area without much coverage, booties are another great solution.
+Grass is best, but if you live in an urban area without much coverage, booties and paw wax are another great solution.
 Just keep in mind that it can take your dog some time to adjust to wearing them.

 Never Leave Your Dog In the Car, Even for 5 Minutes